-- · Launched a pilot programming effort in 2019 by bringing free yoga, Pilates and bootcamp classes to Fremont Park through partnerships with multiple small businesses and a nonprofit.
-Over 100 free classes were provided to the community. - Advocated for free W-Fi to be brought to Fremont Park in 2019 through a partnership with the City and Verizon wireless. - Expanded free programming and launched Fresh Air: Fremont Park in 2020, which included yoga, Pilates, meditation, Tai Chi, dance, mobility and strength training classes.
-Eight instructors were recruited to provide classes three to five times a week from August through October, totaling 36 classes (12 additional classes were canceled due to air quality concerns) reaching nearly 600 residents and visitors.
-These efforts provided a much needed vehicle for participants to exercise, get some fresh air, and utilize green urban space, all while engaging with their neighbors in a safe, physically distanced environment. - Advocated for electrical upgrades to better support events and programming throughout the park in 2020.
+- Launched a pilot programming effort in 2019 by bringing free yoga, Pilates and bootcamp classes to Fremont Park through partnerships with multiple small businesses and a nonprofit.
+Over 100 free classes were provided to the community. - Advocated for free W-Fi to be brought to Fremont Park in 2019 through a partnership with the City and Verizon wireless. - Expanded free health and wellness programming by launching Fresh Air: Fremont Park in 2020 and continuing it in 2021, which has included yoga, Pilates, Tai Chi, dance, and Midtown's only open-air coworking.
+Programming runs May through September, Monday through Saturday.
+Since 2020, over 2K residents and visitors have been reached. - Advocated for electrical upgrades to better support events and programming throughout the park in 2020. - Wrapped eight newly added electrical pedestals in Fremont Park with digital art from local artist Melissa Uroff, who employed her unique combination of photography and paint to create the digital artwork for these wraps.
+The dynamic designs feature local women in the creative fields whose children play at Fremont Park.